dpc10ster/RJafrocBook/docs/21-optim-op-point.md

 * For each $\mu$ one scans $\zeta_1$, repeating the simulations and AUC computations for each value of $\zeta_1$.
 One determines the value of $\zeta_1$ that maximizes AUC; this is denoted $\zeta_{\text{max}}$.
 Finally, using $\zeta_{\text{max}}$ one calculates the corresponding (NLF,LLF) values, i.e., *the optimal operating point on the FROC* and the wAFROC AUC.

-* A large number of cases is used, namely the number of non-diseased cases is $K_1 = 5000$ and the number of diseased cases is $K_2 = 7000$.
-This minimizes sampling variability while not requiring excessive computation times.

 ### $\zeta_1$ optimization for $\lambda = 10$